sandramkimball/Computer-Architecture/ls8/README.md

 > values.
 This is `O(n)`.
 It would be a lot better if it we an `O(1)` process...

 One option is to use something called a _branch table_ or _dispatch table_ to simplify the instruction handler dispatch code.
-This is a list or dictionary of functions that you can index by opcode value.
-The upshot is that you fetch the instruction value from RAM, then use that value to look up the handler function in the branch table.
-Then call it.
+- Is a list, dictionary of funcs you can index by opcode val.
+- Fetch the instruction val from RAM.
+- Use val to look up handler func in the branch table.
+- Call handler func

 Example of a branch table: